yellows8/3ds_homemenuhax/README.md

 * 4) Run the actual main ROP.

 # Installation
-To install the exploit for booting hblauncher, you *must* use the menuhax_installer app.
+To install the exploit for booting hblauncher, you *must* use the menuhax_manager app.
 You must already have a way to boot into the hblauncher payload for running this app(which can include menuhax if it's already setup): http://3dbrew.org/wiki/Homebrew_Exploits
-The app requires an Internet connection for setting up the hblauncher payload.
-Once the app is booted, all you have to do is confirm that you want to install, the app will then auto detect + install everything.
-Latest-git-only currently: before using HTTP, the installer will first try to load the payload(https://smealum.github.io/3ds/) from SD "/menuhaxinstaller_input_payload.bin", then continue to use HTTP if loading from SD isn't successful.
+Before using HTTP, the app will first try to load the payload(https://smealum.github.io/3ds/) from SD "/menuhaxmanager_input_payload.bin", then continue to use HTTP if loading from SD isn't successful.
 Actually using this SD payload is *not* recommended for end-users when HTTP download works fine.

 The latest-git uses a seperate menuropbin path for each menuhax build. <=v1.2 used the same filepath for all builds, rendering menuhax unusable for multiple system-versions/etc with the same SD card without changing that file(like with booting into SD-nandimages, for example).

 This app uses code based on code from the following repos: https://github.com/yellows8/3ds_homemenu_extdatatool https://github.com/yellows8/3ds_browserhax_common
 This app includes the theme BGM copying code from 3ds_homemenu_extdatatool, but that BGM won't actually get used by Home Menu unless you build the exploit with the param related to that yourself.
 Whenever the Home Menu version installed on your system changes where the installed exploit is for a different version, or when you want to update the hblauncher payload, you must run the installer again.
 For this you can do the following: you can remove the SD card before booting the system, then once booted insert the SD card then boot into the hblauncher payload via a different method(http://3dbrew.org/wiki/Homebrew_Exploits).

+Besides the defaults, this app can setup a custom image for displaying on the main-screen when the menuhax triggers, if you use the app option for that.
+The input PNG for this is located at SD "/3ds/menuhax_manager/imagedisplay.png".
+The PNG dimensions must be either 800x240 or 240x800.
+The first half of the image(in terms of pixels) is for 3D-left, the rest is for the 3D-right.
+The 3D-right should be same as 3D-left if no stereoscopy is used by the image.

 To "remove" the exploit, you can just select any theme in the Home Menu theme settings(such as one of the built-in color themes).
 If you want the default theme, you can then select that option again.
 See the "Summary" section if you have issues with Home Menu failing to boot.